 Riptides Sports Grill & Gulf Front Tiki Bar

 Riptides is located in the Holiday Inn Resort hotel.
-They have 20 flat screen high definition televisions so it is a great place to catch a game.
-The burgers and wings are awesome and they won the crab cake cook off at Seville Quarter in 2013 so the crab cakes are awesome.
+They have 20 flat screen high-definition televisions so it is a great place to catch a game.
+The burgers and wings are awesome.
 They have a burger so big that if you finish it you get a free beer.
-The Tiki Bar located on the hotel’s beachfront pool deck is the biggest tiki on the coast.
+Riptides Tiki Bar located on the hotel’s beachfront pool deck is the biggest tiki on the coast and a great place to watch a sunset.

 Shaggy’s Restaurant Pensacola Beach

 This is a great place to watch and sunset on their back deck.
-In the summer the windows do not have glass to the breeze blows right through.
-They are known for having great burgers and fish sandwiches.
-They also do their own BBQ.
+In the summer, the windows do not have glass, so the breeze blows right through.
+They are known for having great burgers, BBQ and fish sandwiches.
 You can read about Shaggy’s Restaurant on Toes in the Sand Blog.

 This funky little shack of a restaurant is located on the water at the end of the Portofino Boardwalk.
-The food is simple.
-They serve good burgers and great fries.
-Their yam fries are especially good.
-They have bars stools around the edge of their patio which are the perfect place to perch and watch the endless activity in Pensacola Bay.
+They serve good burgers and great fries–especially their yam fries.
+Their bars stools around the edge of their patio are the perfect place to perch and watch the endless activity in Pensacola Bay.

 The Grand Marlin